-Figure 8.17 Here's an example of one user's interests, as tracked by Google's "Interest-based Ads" and displayed in the firm's "Ad Preferences Manager."
+Here's an example of one user's interests, as tracked by Google's "Interest-based Ads" and displayed in the firm's "Ad Preferences Manager."

-Google has also placed significant control in the hands of users, with options at program launch that were notably more robust than those of its competitors.Hansell, 2009.
+Google has also placed significant control in the hands of users, with options at program launch that were notably more robust than those of its competitors.
+S. Hansell, "A Guide to Google's New Privacy Controls," New York Times, March 12, 2009.
 Each interest-based ad is accompanied by an "Ads by Google" link that will bring users to a page describing Google advertising and which provides access to the company's "Ads Preferences Manager."
 This tool allows surfers to see any of the hundreds of potential categorizations that Google has assigned to that browser's tracking cookie.
 Users can remove categorizations, and even add interests if they want to improve ad targeting.
-Some topics are too sensitive to track, and the technology avoids profiling race, religion, sexual orientation, health, political or trade union affiliation, and certain financial categories.R.
-Mitchell, "What Google Knows about You," Computerworld, May 11, 2009.
+Some topics are too sensitive to track, and the technology avoids profiling race, religion, sexual orientation, health, political or trade union affiliation, and certain financial categories.
+R. Mitchell, "What Google Knows about You," Computerworld, May 11, 2009.

 Google also allows users to install a cookie that opts them out of interest-based tracking.
-And since browser cookies can expire or be deleted, the firm has gone a step further, offering a browser plug-in39 that will remain permanent, even if a user's opt-out40 cookie is purged.
+And since browser cookies can expire or be deleted, the firm has gone a step further, offering a browser plug-in $^{39}$ that will remain permanent, even if a user's opt-out $^{40}$ cookie is purged.

 - 39. A small computer program that extends the feature set or capabilities of another application. - 40.
-Programs that enroll all customer by default, but that allow consumers to discontinue participation if they want to.
+Programs that enroll all customers by default, but that allow consumers to discontinue participation if they want to.